 Brightcove’s technology claims to defeat ad-blockers and succeed in inserting video ads into content streams.
 While it’s not clear if this method is able to defeat the latest generation of ad-blockers, it’s still valuable for businesses following that model of content monetization.
 Additionally, their marketing tools are valuable and functional.

 The final platform we will look at in this comparison of OTT video providers is Dacast, our own OVP.
-With offices in Paris and San Francisco, Dacast is a disruptive player on the field, offering high-end features at affordable prices and changing the model for online video distribution.
+With offices in London and San Francisco, Dacast is a disruptive player on the field, offering high-end features at affordable prices and changing the model for online video distribution.

 Video management in Dacast occurs through the back office platform, which makes it easy to arrange, modify, and publish videos and live streams.
 Users can also upload, modify, and publish content via a video content management API, which allows for integration with existing workflows and the creation of your own apps and platforms as well.

 Dacast supports subscriptions, pay-per-view via its white label paywall, and ads via its APIs —all three monetization methods.
 Payments for transactional and subscription charges take place in the video player window itself and are encrypted with bank-grade security.

 Dacast has an affordable pricing scheme that is transparent to users.
 Monthly plans start at just $19 per month.
 However, OTT services are likely to require the greater bandwidth and hosting allowances on the Premium and Enterprise plans, which go for $125 and $289, respectively.
 Our platform also offers pay-as-you-go and event-based live streaming pricing plans.

 Unique selling points